marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### AWS Service Catalog

-- framework allowing administrators to create pre-definied products and landscapes for their users.
+- framework allowing administrators to create pre-defined products and landscapes for their users.
-- granular control over which users have access to hwhich offerings
+- granular control over which users have access to which offerings
 - makes use of adopted IAM roles so users don't need underlying service access
 - allow end users to be self-sufficient while upholding enterprise standards for deployments
 - based on CloudFormation templates